TraianOglinzanu/C-Programming-a-Modern-Approach/README.md

 # C-Programming-a-Modern-Approach
-Solutions to projects of the textbook C Programming: A Modern Approach, 2nd Edition.
+Solutions to the projects of the textbook C Programming: A Modern Approach, 2nd Edition.

-Projects are chosen based on difficulty and variation.
+To compille these programs on your local machine,

-All code is my own.
+gcc -o file_name file_name.c followed by ./file_name